 Laura Sanders, vice president of storage management products from IBM Tivoli offers these recommendations to boost your data protection schema.

 1. Use a single program for multiple data protection functions.
-Implement one intelligent data protection software program
+Implement one intelligent data protection software program with functions such as data backup, mobile backup support, managed data archive, disaster recovery planning and "hot" online data backup for around-the-clock applications.

 2. Use a single program for multiple platforms and networks.
 Consider employing a single centralized data protection program across the entire enterprise including as many different computing platforms as possible.